Pedestrian Safety in Construction Zones: What You Need to Know

 Compliance with recognized pedestrian safety guidelines should always be part of a larger, more comprehensive approach to work site safety.
 Customized safety plans are also important, as every construction project comes with unique challenges and potential hazards.

-Ensure that pedestrian protection measures are compatible with the location and the potential impact your work zone will have on nearby foot and vehicle traffic.
+Ensure that pedestrian protection measures are compatible with the location and the potential impact your work zone on nearby foot and vehicle traffic.
 Round out your safety plan with additional safety techniques and tools, such as temporary fencing for perimeter security and personal protective equipment to safeguard on-site team members.

 Creating Safe and Accessible Detours for Pedestrians